How Singapore elected a president without a vote

 While the office of president is largely a ceremonial role in Singapore, he or she has power to veto some of the government's decisions, for example in fiscal matters that touch on the country's reserves, or key appointments in the public service.

 "The only beneficiaries from this reserved presidential election are Halimah Yacob and her team, as well as Singapore's opposition, which now has a new line of attack against the PAP (People's Action Party).
 The rest of Singapore has suffered," Sudhir Vadaketh, a Singapore author and commentator, told CNN.
-Halimah is loyal member of the PAP, which dominates Singaporean government.
+Halimah was, until recently, a loyal member of the ruling PAP, which dominates Singaporean politics.

 "All Singaporeans are unhappy that meritocracy and electoral fairness, core Singaporean values, have been eroded to fulfill perceived political goals."